MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 **On-premises**

-A codeunit will be retried up to nine times, according to the following intervals:
+A codeunit is retried up to nine times, according to the following intervals:

 |Retry attempt|Wait time (minutes) after previous attempt|
 |-------------|---------|